Access4all/adg/pages/introduction/how-to-use/README.md

 ### Browsing vs. full read

-The contents of this guide consequentially build up on each other.
+Being a comprehensive tutorial, the contents of this guide consequentially build up on each other.
 So we highly recommend you to start reading from the very beginning, then make your way continuously through the guide (use the **Previous** and **Next** links at the bottom to do so).
 Alas, internal links between different contents are provided sparingly.

 However, we have given our best to make the individual content elements als self-standing and self-explanatory as possible.
-This allows you to browse them on their own.
+This allows you to browse them on their own as a quick reference.
 Use the content navigation to quickly access different contents.

 ## Staying up to date